 All debt consolidation loans have either a fixed rate of interest or a variable rate of interest, but there are still different types of loans, including:

 The equity in your home secures a HELOC and usually carries a variable interest rate.
-This is a revolving line of credit, which may not be available if you have poor credit history.
+This is a revolving line of credit, which may not be available if you have a poor credit history.

 Revolving credit means once you pay down a portion of your loan, that amount is immediately available for you to borrow from again.

 Scenario: You are approved for a $50,000 HELOC.
 You use $20,000 of that to pay off some consumer debt, leaving you with $30,000 in available credit.
 If you make a $10,000 payment to the HELOC, you now have $40,000 in available credit to use however you want.

 Revolving credit differs from a traditional loan where you borrow once, repay the loan, and “finish” the loan.

-Many people refinance their home and borrow more than they need so they can roll higher interest consumer debt into their less expensive mortgage.
+Many people refinance their homes and borrow more than they need so they can roll higher interest consumer debt into their less expensive mortgage.
 Refinance loans can have either a fixed or variable interest rate.

 With a second mortgage, you borrow against the value of your home but retain the initial mortgage.
 This leaves you with two mortgage payments each month.
 However, it may be worth it if you can get a substantial interest reduction on the loan you use to pay off your consumer debt.
 The rate on a second mortgage can be fixed or variable.

 A consumer loan is one of many unsecured loans.
 This means it is not secured by an asset.
 While many people have consumer loans that they must pay to avoid bankruptcy or a consumer proposal, a consumer loan may be a good consolidation loan for you if you qualify and get a good interest rate.
 Consumer loans can have a fixed rate of interest or a variable rate of interest.

 How Are Debt Consolidation Loan Interest Rates Set?